longturn/freeciv21/docs/Contributing/style-guide.rst

 * :literal:`:wonder:` --- This provides an opportunity to highlight a Freeciv21 small or great wonder, such as the :wonder:`Pyramids`.

+* :literal:`:government:` --- This provides an opportunity to highlight a Freeciv21 form of government, such as :government:`Fundamentalism`.

 Admonition Directives
 =====================